 R. A. Villanueva

 BA, Rutgers University.
 Ed.M., Rutgers Graduate School of Education.
 MFA, New York University.
-Author of Reliquaria (University of Nebraska Press, 2014), winner of the Prairie Schooner Book Prize.
-His writing appears in Poetry, Ploughshares, the American Poetry Review, Guernica, AGNI, Virginia Quarterly Review, and in international publications such as The Poetry Review and Ambit.
-His honors include commendations from the Forward Prizes, a Ninth Letter Literary Award, and fellowships from Kundiman and the Constance Saltonstall Foundation for the Arts.
+Author of A Holy Dread, winner of the 2024 Alice James Award and Reliquaria, winner of the Prairie Schooner Book Prize (University of Nebraska Press, 2014).
+New writing has been featured by the Academy of American Poets and National Public Radio—and his writing appears widely in international publications such as Poetry London and The Poetry Review.
+His honors include commendations from the Forward Prizes and fellowships from the Sewanee Writers’ Conference, the Constance Saltonstall Foundation for the Arts, and Kundiman.
 SLC, 2018–

 Previous Courses